A Short Course on Experimental Design for Applications of Road User Safety

 Prerequisites:

 This course is appropriate for anyone interested in designing, conducting, and analysing experiments in the biological, chemical, economic, engineering, industrial, medical, physical, psychological, or social sciences.
-Applicants need only have interest in experimentation.
+Applicants need only have interest in experimentation.- Post graduate students and research scholars working in fields of Human Factors, Road Safety, Applied Statistics, Experimental Design, Applied Social Sciences, Cognitive Psychology, and Public Health.

 Course Deliverables: